WAC Clearinghouse Writing Guide

 Choosing Workable Topics

 Most writers in the workplace don't have to think about what's workable and what's not when they write.
-Writing topics make themselves obvious, being the necessary outcome of particular processes.
+Writing topics make themselves obvious in such situations, being the necessary outcome of particular processes.
 For example, meetings inspire memos and minutes; research produces reports; interactions with customers result in letters.
 As a student writer, your task is often more difficult than this, since topics do not always "find you" this easily.

 Finding and selecting topics are oftentimes arduous tasks for the writer.
 Sometimes you will find yourself facing the "blank page" or "empty screen" dilemma, lacking topic ideas entirely.
 Other times you will have difficulties making your ideas fit a particular assignment you have been given.
 This section on "Choosing a Workable Topic" addresses both of these problems, offering both general strategies for generating topic ideas and strategies for finding topics appropriate to particular types of writing assignments that students frequently encounter.